AdobeDocs/graphql-mesh-gateway/src/pages/gateway/working-with-meshes.md

 ## Including httpDetails in query responses

-Adding the `includeHTTPDetails` flag to your JSON mesh configuration file allows you to toggle whether `httpDetails` are included in the outgoing HTTP requests.
-Setting `includeHTTPDetails` to `true` includes details like the `responseTime` and response headers.
+Adding the `includeHTTPDetails` flag to your JSON mesh configuration file allows you to determine if [`httpDetails`](headers.md#retrieving-handler-details) can be included in the outgoing HTTP requests.
+Users who add `httpdetails=true` as a header value will be able to access these details based on the `includeHTTPDetails` setting in the corresponding mesh.

+Setting `includeHTTPDetails` to `true` allows details like the `responseTime` and response headers to be returned.
 Setting `includeHTTPDetails` to `false` prevents users who query your mesh from accessing this information.

 The following example mesh indicates the location of the `includeHTTPDetails` flag.